 1. Is trip consistent with Board policy?
-2. Has appropriate permission been received? (e.g. Principal) 3.
+2. Has appropriate permission been received?
+(1. Principal 2.
+Board approval 3.
+Parent/Guardian consent) 3.
 Have provisions been made for non-participating students who remain at school?
 SAFETY KIT - TO BE BROUGHT BY TRIP LEADER 1.
 First Aid Kit 2.
 Charged cell phone Cell Number 3 Emergency contact numbers for school & emergency services on a separate sheet of paper 4 Medical information and contacts for each student 5.
 Emergency Plan for trip (what to do in the event of an emergency) 6.
-Have destination contact persons, addresses and phone numbers been: a) carried on trip? b) filed at school? c) given to parents?
-COMMUNICATION WITH PARENTS 1. a) Date of Parent Information Meeting: b) Are parental permission slips on file for participating students?
+Have destination contact persons, addresses and phone numbers been: a) carried on trip? b) filed at school? c) given to parents/guardians?
+COMMUNICATION WITH PARENTS/GUARDIANS 1. a) Date of Parent/Guardian Information Meeting: b) Are parental/guardian permission slips on file for participating students?
 2. Has a detailed trip itinerary been: a) filed at school? b) sent home?
-3. Are behavioural expectations made clear to students and parents well before the time of the trip?
+3. Are behavioural expectations made clear to students and parents/guardians well before the time of the trip?
 4. Have arrangements been made to cope with known individual medical situations?
-5. Have students/parents been provided with equipment list?
+5. Have students/parents/guardians been provided with equipment list?
 6. Have provision been made to check student preparation before trip date?
-6. Have provision been made to check student preparation before trip date?7.
-For lone or extended trips has the supervisor a list of medical numbers and insurance coverage?
+7. For lone or extended trips has the supervisor a list of medical numbers and insurance coverage?
+8. Have procedures for serious behaviour problems been communicated to the parent/guardian?